NukeMail

 What a Disposable Email API Does

-A disposable email API provides three core operations: create an inbox (provision a fresh, unique email address), check the inbox (retrieve any messages that have been received), and optionally delete the inbox when done (clean up resources explicitly).
-Some providers add features like webhook notifications for real-time delivery alerts, attachment support, custom domain configuration, or message search, but the fundamental loop for testing is always create, check, and either delete or let it expire automatically.
+A disposable email API lets you do three things.
+You create an inbox to provision a fresh and unique email address.
+You check that inbox to retrieve any messages that have arrived.
+You optionally delete the inbox when finished to clean up resources.
+Some providers add features like webhook notifications for real-time delivery alerts, attachment support, custom domain configuration or message search.
+The main loop for testing is always create, check and either delete or let it expire automatically.

-The API creates real email addresses that receive real email through standard SMTP delivery over the internet.
-This is fundamentally different from SMTP capture tools like MailHog that intercept email locally before it leaves your network.
-Messages sent to a disposable API address travel through DNS resolution, MX record lookups, TLS connections, and spam filtering just like messages to any other email address on the internet.
+The API creates real email addresses that receive actual email through standard SMTP delivery over the internet.
+This works differently than SMTP capture tools like MailHog that intercept email locally before it leaves your network.
+Messages sent to a disposable API address travel through DNS resolution, MX record lookups, TLS connections and spam filtering just like messages to any other email address on the internet.

-The value proposition for developers is straightforward: instead of maintaining test email accounts, managing passwords, dealing with provider rate limits on account creation, and cleaning up stale test accounts, you get on-demand email addresses that work immediately and disappear automatically.
-The API handles all the infrastructure complexity behind a clean HTTP interface.
+Developers benefit because they don't have to keep test email accounts, track passwords, deal with provider rate limits during account creation or clean up stale test accounts.
+You get on-demand email addresses that work right away and disappear automatically.
+The API manages all the backend complexity through a clean HTTP interface.

 Evaluating Providers

-When evaluating disposable email API providers, focus on the criteria that directly impact your testing workflow: how realistic do the generated addresses look (random alphanumeric strings that are obviously machine-generated vs readable names on normal-looking domains), how long do inboxes persist (5 minutes vs 1 hour vs 24 hours), what are the per-minute and monthly rate limits (can you create addresses fast enough for parallel test execution), and what does pricing look like at your projected usage scale.
+When you evaluate disposable email API providers, focus on the criteria that impact your testing workflow.
+Check how realistic the generated addresses look because random alphanumeric strings are obviously machine-generated compared to readable names on normal domains.
+Look at how long inboxes persist since some last 5 minutes while others stay for 1 hour or 24 hours.
+Verify the per-minute and monthly rate limits to see if you can create addresses fast enough for parallel test execution.
+Finally, look at the pricing for your projected usage scale.

-Critically, check whether the provider's email domains are widely blocklisted.
-If the addresses are rejected by the services your application integrates with or by the signup forms you are testing, the API is effectively useless for your use case regardless of its other features.
-Providers that maintain and rotate fresh domains that are not on commercial blocklist databases have a significant practical advantage over providers using long-established domains.
+Check if the provider's email domains are on common blocklists.
+If your application or the signup forms you are testing reject these addresses, the API is useless for your needs no matter what other features it has.
+Providers that maintain and rotate fresh domains not found on commercial blocklist databases have a real practical advantage over providers using long-established domains.

-Test the API manually before committing to a provider or building integration code.
-Create an address through the API, send an email from your personal Gmail to that address, and check how quickly the message appears via the API's inbox check endpoint.
+Test the API manually before you commit to a provider or build integration code.
+Create an address through the API, send an email from your personal Gmail to that address and check how quickly the message appears via the API inbox check endpoint.
 If delivery consistently takes more than 30 seconds, your test timeouts will need to be generous and your email-dependent tests will be slow.
-Also test with emails from your application's actual email sending service, as different senders may have different delivery times.
+Test with emails from your application actual email sending service too, because different senders often have different delivery times.

-Review the provider's documentation quality, error response format, and uptime history.
-An API with poor documentation will slow your integration work, inconsistent error formats will complicate your error handling logic, and a history of frequent outages will cause flaky tests that undermine confidence in your test suite.
+Check the provider's documentation, error response format and uptime history.
+An API with bad documentation slows down your integration work.
+Inconsistent error formats complicate your error handling logic.
+A history of frequent outages causes flaky tests that undermine confidence in your test suite.

 Integration Patterns

-The wrapper function or utility class pattern is the most common and recommended approach.
-Write a small module that wraps the raw API calls (create inbox, poll for messages, delete inbox) and exposes a clean, domain-specific interface to your test code.
-This abstraction layer handles HTTP request details, polling logic with configurable timeouts and intervals, error handling with appropriate retries, and message content parsing.
+The wrapper function or utility class pattern is the best way to handle this.
+Write a small module that wraps your raw API calls like creating an inbox, polling for messages or deleting an inbox.
+It exposes a clean and domain-specific interface to your test code.
+This abstraction layer manages HTTP request details, polling logic with configurable timeouts and intervals, error handling with retries and message content parsing.

-For TypeScript projects, define types and interfaces for the API responses even if the provider does not publish a TypeScript SDK or type package.
-A few interface definitions (InboxResponse, MessageResponse, etc.) prevent bugs where you access the wrong property name on a response object, confuse a string field with a number, or miss handling an optional field that is sometimes null.
+Define types and interfaces for API responses in TypeScript projects even if the provider doesn't publish a TypeScript SDK or type package.
+It helps.
+A few interface definitions like InboxResponse and MessageResponse prevent bugs.
+You won't access the wrong property name on a response object or confuse a string field with a number or miss handling an optional field that's sometimes null.

-Environment-based configuration lets you switch between providers, adjust timeouts per environment, or disable email testing entirely without code changes.
-Read the API key, base URL, timeout values, and polling intervals from environment variables, and check for the API key's presence before running email-dependent tests.
-In environments without the key configured (local development without API access, for example), skip those tests gracefully with a descriptive message rather than failing with a confusing authentication error.
+You can switch between providers, adjust timeouts for each environment or disable email testing entirely by using environment-based configuration that doesn't require code changes.
+Read the API key, base URL, timeout values and polling intervals from environment variables.
+Check for the API key before running tests that depend on email.
+In environments where the key isn't configured, such as local development without API access, skip those tests with a clear message instead of failing with a confusing authentication error.

-Consider publishing your email testing utility as an internal package if your organization has multiple teams that need email testing.
-A shared, maintained utility prevents each team from writing their own polling logic, error handling, and API integration, and ensures that improvements and bug fixes benefit everyone.
+If your organization has multiple teams that need email testing, consider publishing your utility as an internal package.
+A shared and maintained tool stops each team from writing their own polling logic, error handling and API integration.
+This approach ensures that improvements and bug fixes benefit everyone across the company.

 Common Pitfalls

-Hardcoding the API key is the single most common and most dangerous mistake.
-Once committed, the key ends up in git history (which is extremely difficult to truly purge), CI/CD logs that may be accessible to wider teams, test output artifacts, and error reports that might be shared externally.
-Always use environment variables, a secrets manager like HashiCorp Vault or AWS Secrets Manager, or your CI platform's encrypted secret storage.
+Hardcoding your API key is the most common and dangerous mistake you can make.
+If you commit it, the key stays in your git history where it is very hard to fully remove.
+It also shows up in CI/CD logs that wider teams can access, test output artifacts and error reports that might be shared externally.
+Always use environment variables, a secrets manager like HashiCorp Vault or AWS Secrets Manager or your CI platform's encrypted secret storage.

-Ignoring API rate limits leads to flaky, intermittent test failures that are maddening to debug.
-If the API returns 429 (Too Many Requests), your test fails with a confusing HTTP error that does not clearly indicate the root cause.
-Build retry logic with exponential backoff into your wrapper function specifically for rate limit responses, and log rate limit responses distinctly from other error types so the cause is immediately obvious in CI logs.
+Ignoring API rate limits causes flaky and intermittent test failures that are hard to debug.
+When the API returns 429 (Too Many Requests) your test fails with a confusing HTTP error that doesn't clearly show the root cause.
+Add retry logic with exponential backoff to your wrapper function for rate limit responses.
+Log rate limit responses separately from other error types so the cause is clear in your CI logs.

-Not cleaning up inboxes after tests waste quota and can accumulate resource usage against monthly limits.
-Even though addresses expire automatically after their lifetime ends, explicitly deleting them via the API after a test completes frees up any per-account or concurrent-inbox limits immediately rather than waiting for natural expiry.
-This is especially important for high-volume test suites that might hit concurrent inbox limits.
+If you don't clean up inboxes after your tests, you waste quota and build up resource usage against your monthly limits.
+Addresses expire automatically when their lifetime ends.
+Still, deleting them through the API once a test finishes frees up per-account or concurrent-inbox limits right away instead of waiting for natural expiry.
+This is important for high-volume test suites that might hit concurrent inbox limits.

-Failing to handle the case where the temp email API itself is down or unreliable.
-Your test should distinguish between "the application did not send an email" (a real test failure) and "the temp email service is experiencing issues" (an infrastructure problem that should not block deployment).
-Implement health checks and fail gracefully with informative messages when the email testing infrastructure is unavailable.
+You need to handle cases where the nukemail.app API is down or unreliable.
+Your test should distinguish between the application not sending an email (a real test failure) and the temp email service having issues (a service problem that shouldn't block your deployment).
+Implement health checks and fail gracefully with clear messages when the email testing service is unavailable.

 NukeMail's Developer API

-NukeMail is building a developer API specifically tailored to the automated testing workflow: create an inbox with a human-readable address on a regular-looking domain, poll for received messages using a standard REST endpoint, and let the inbox expire and clean up automatically after its lifetime ends.
-The emphasis throughout is on addresses that look like real personal email and domains that are not on commercial blocklists.
+NukeMail is building a developer API for automated testing workflows.
+You can create an inbox with a human-readable address on a regular-looking domain.
+Then you poll for received messages using a standard REST endpoint and let the inbox expire to clean up automatically after its lifetime ends.
+The focus is on addresses that look like real personal email and domains that aren't on commercial blocklists.

-The API follows REST conventions with predictable, resource-oriented endpoints and standard HTTP status codes.
-No GraphQL queries to learn, no WebSocket connections to maintain, no SDK installation or runtime dependency to add to your project.
-Just standard HTTP requests with JSON bodies that any programming language, any HTTP client, and any CI/CD platform can make without special tooling.
+The API uses REST conventions with predictable resource-oriented endpoints and standard HTTP status codes.
+You don't have to learn GraphQL queries or maintain WebSocket connections.
+There is no SDK to install and no runtime dependency to add to your project.
+You just send standard HTTP requests with JSON bodies.
+Any programming language or HTTP client or CI/CD platform can make these calls without special tooling.

-Pricing is usage-based with monthly creation and polling quotas that match typical developer and QA team testing patterns.
-A solo developer running a small test suite of 20-30 email tests per day has fundamentally different needs than a QA team executing 500 tests daily or an engineering organization with continuous integration pipelines creating thousands of test emails per month.
-The tier structure accommodates these different scales without requiring enterprise negotiation or custom contracts.
+Pricing is based on how much you use the system.
+Monthly creation and polling quotas match the testing patterns of typical developer and QA teams.
+A solo developer who runs a small test suite of 20-30 email tests per day has different needs than a QA team executing 500 tests daily or an engineering organization with continuous integration pipelines creating thousands of test emails per month.
+The tier structure handles these different scales without requiring enterprise negotiation or custom contracts.

-The transition from manual testing with NukeMail's web interface to automated testing with the API is seamless.
-Developers who used the web product during development can automate those same flows with the API, using the same infrastructure, the same domains, and the same reliable email receiving backend.
-The API is not a separate product — it is programmatic access to the same system that works reliably for manual use.
+Moving from manual testing with the NukeMail web interface to automated testing with the API is easy.
+Developers who used the web product during development can automate those same flows with the API.
+You use the same setup, the same domains and the same reliable email receiving backend.
+The API isn't a separate product.
+It's just programmatic access to the same system that works reliably for manual use.

 // Generic temp email API wrapper (Node.js)